andrewsleigh/fab-slider/docs/_posts/2019-05-22-coding-accelstepper.md

 ## Disabling the motor

-I don't want to kep the motor powered when I'm not moving the slider.
-It uses power, and makes an annoying noise.
+I don't want to keep the motor powered when I'm not moving the slider.
+It uses power and makes an annoying noise.
 The library has a [function](https://www.airspayce.com/mikem/arduino/AccelStepper/classAccelStepper.html#a3591e29a236e2935afd7f64ff6c22006) `disableOutputs()` which might do what I want, but I couldn't figure out how to get it to work.
 So instead, I just connected the ENABLE pin on my driver to one of the Arduino's digital outputs and pulled it high to disable the motor:

 ```
 digitalWrite(motorOffPin, HIGH);